How to Choose a Calm Color Palette for Your Website

 From those photos, use the eye-dropper tool to pull colors from the photos as a starting point (eye-dropper tools are found in most design tools - alternatively, you can download a chrome extension called Colorzilla which allows you to pull colors from anywhere on the web).
 Make adjustments to your colors as you see fit, keeping in mind the foundational principles we spoke about earlier - making sure to choose 1-2 light colors, 1-2 accents, and 1-2 dark colors.

-Here’s an example of the Calm Body Studio moodboard I created early in the process.
+Here’s an example of the Studio Kiln moodboard I created early in the process.
 It’s not exactly what I ended up with for the final palette, but it helped set the tone and direction.

 4. Adjust your colors in your website builder